-- Security and privacy issue are yet to be resolved.
+- Security and privacy issues are yet to be resolved.

 Challenges in adopting 5G in India

-- 5G technology would require newer handsets with the latest hardware which would mean the replacement of older phones with new and costlier phones (undesirable for low-income people).
+- Replace older devices: 5G technology would require newer handsets with the latest hardware which would mean the replacement of older phones with new and costlier phones (undesirable for low-income people).

 - National Optical Fibre Network (NOFN) aims at bringing a broadband revolution in rural areas.
 Its objective is to connect all the Gram Panchayats in the country with 100 Mbps connectivity.
 As we have seen earlier, fibre provides strong backhaul, thus facilitates the adoption of 5G.

 - High-level forum to develop 5G roadmap – Recently, the Department of Telecommunications set up a high-level forum to evaluate roadmaps and create a strategy to adopt 5G in the country by 2020.